butterfly-ops/docs/README.md

 # Butterfly

 Here is the Butterfly.
-It's built for building dynamic ecosystems where you have any type Data, you have any type of Device.
+It's built for building dynamic ecosystems where you have any type of Data, you have any type of Device.

 ## What is Butterfly